mobiliabrus/tourbook/docs/2-tour.md

 driving:5.943993,116.050642,KKIA Terminal 2|5.978026752086478,116.06991075377479|5.9833774,116.0776038,Borneo Backpackers
 ```

+It's just a few moments after the bus departured, it stopped at a corner of street for a while.
-A couple get on the bus, sit behind me.
-They talked about is this bus go downtown.
+Two Chinese got on the bus, and sitting behind me.
+They talked about weather would this bus went to the downtown.
-I turned and told them it did.
+I turned my head and told them it did.
+We became friends.
 They are lovers, from Wuhan.
-Fall in love by riding.
-They just stay near by my hostel.
+They fall in love because they both love riding.
+Their hostel is just located behind mine.

 ### PULAU SAPI